axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

 ---

 <div style='display:none; '>
- <p>Meaning is the shortest of who live in a house called Foundation.
-It is also the one that stands higher.
-I think it is what you call an introvert.</p>
+ <p>Meaning is the shortest of the Itsum who lived in the Foundation House.
+It is also the one that stands higher.</p>
+ <p>I think you would call it an introvert.</p>
 </div>

 <h1>Meaning</h1>